Configuration

 load_data_on_init: True

-# Optional: metrics configuration to run after training
+# Optional: path to metrics configuration to run after training

 metrics_config:

-Controls PSF model type, geometry, oversampling, and preprocessing:
+Controls PSF model type, geometry, oversampling, and physical corrections.

 model_params: